Outdoor Fun

 The 60-foot natural limestone bridge at its opening is a showstopper, and that is where the cave got its name.
 As an easy day trip for San Antonio or Austin, this is a popular attraction year-round, thanks to its moderate temperature.

 Located at 26495 Natural Bridge Caverns Rd, northwest of San Antonio, it offers several tours.
-Adult admission starts at $26.50, and with demand pricing, the earlier the tickets are purchased, the lower the price.
+Natural Bridge Caverns uses demand pricing; the earlier the tickets are purchased, the lower the price.

 Natural Bridge Caverns Review